 It is expected that this project will go on for several years.
 Project scopes will evolve over time as new green infrastructure technologies are developed and implemented.
-The Suburban Green Infrastructure project/program has been very successful to date; it is expected that this success will continue for future years, and as such, the noted financial allocations listed have been included.
+The Suburban I/I Reduction - Green and Innovative Improvements project has been very successful to date; it is expected that this success will continue for future years, and as such, the noted financial allocations listed have been included.

-Project: Wastewater Transportation System Improvements

-Purpose: Public/Employee Safety/Health, Reduce Operating Costs/Efficiency, Maintain Existing Investment,
+- Project: Wastewater Transportation System Improvements - Purpose: Public/Employee Safety/Health, Reduce Operating Costs/Efficiency, Maintain Existing Investment, Federal/State Mandate

-Federal/State Mandate